 - a.
-Capital Improved Valuation (CIV) Value of land and improvements upon the land - b.
-Site Valuation (SV) Value of land only - c.
+Capital Improved Valuation (CIV)

+Value of land and improvements upon the land

+- b.
+Site Valuation (SV) Value of and only

+- c.
 Net Annual Value (NAV) Rental valuation based on CIV.
 For residential and farm properties, NAV is calculated at 5 per cent of the Capital Improved Value.
 For commercial and industrial properties NAV is calculated as the greater of the estimated annual rental value or 5 per cent of the CIV.

-4.1 CAPITAL IMPROVED VALUE
+4.1 Capital Improved Value